 Jeff Rubin is a CIGI senior fellow, effective November 5, 2015.
 A Canadian economist and author, Jeff is a world-leading energy expert and former chief economist at CIBC World Markets.
-At CIGI, he is currently researching the impacts and opportunities for Canada in its transition toward a more sustainable economic model.
+At CIGI, he is currently researching the impacts of the Trump administration on Canadian economy.

 Jeff’s work explores the future of Canada’s oil sands in an emission-constrained world, the divestment of Canadian fossil fuels, the case for a national carbon tax and the evolving value of Canadian resources.